The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 Another Trump Cabinet member, Secretary of State Rex Tillerson, is mentioned in the documents as a former director of a Bermuda company named Marib Upstream Services Co., which the ICIJ says was "created to conduct oil and gas operations" in Yemen.
 Tillerson reportedly served on Marib's board for roughly a year, from 1997 to 1998.

 The report also highlights two Democrats who are not currently in government.
-Former Commerce Secretary Penny Pritzker is said to have transferred shares of two companies into a limited liability corporation that's referred to as being "owned by trusts that are for the benefit of Penny Pritzker's children," the ICIJ says, citing Appleby documents.
+Former Commerce Secretary Penny Pritzker is said to have transferred shares of two companies into a limited liability corporation that is referred to as being "owned by trusts that are for the benefit of Penny Pritzker's children," the ICIJ says, citing Appleby documents.
 The move was made just after Pritzker was confirmed; the report says she later filed ethics paperwork in which the holdings were "simply listed as having been sold."

 In a shorter entry, former presidential candidate Wesley Clark is mentioned for his ties to Amaya, an online gaming company that is now called the Stars Group.

 The Paradise Papers are the fruit of a new branch of the work that brought the Panama Papers to light in 2015 and 2016.
-Those leaked documents caused embarrassment among the elites in several countries, from the U.K. to the Ukraine; they also resulted in the prime ministers of Iceland and Pakistan leaving office.
+Those leaked documents caused embarrassment among the elites in several countries, from the U.K. to the Ukraine and resulted in the prime ministers of Iceland and Pakistan leaving office.

 The leaked Appleby records that are at the heart of the Paradise Papers detail more ties to the U.S. than to any other nation, according to the ICIJ.